Badjavii/Learning-Java/README.md

 <h2 align="center">About This Repository</h2>

 <div style="text-align:justify;">
     <p>This repository is created for self-taught Java learners to share and practice exercises.
-It is maintained by [Your Name] and [Friend's Name].
+It is maintained by <a href="https://badjavii.github.io/">Badjavii</a> and [Friend's Name].
 Our goal is to document our learning journey and collaborate on Java projects.</p>
 </div>

 <!--!
 How to Install Java !-->